dexys_title.jpg

 DISCOGRAPHIES

-Chronological lists of all Kevin Rowland and Dexys Midnight Runners single and album releases including details of all promos and rarities.
+Chronological lists of all singles and albums released by Kevin Rowland and Dexys Midnight Runners - including details of all known promos, foreign pressings and rarities.

 A chronological list of the events which have shaped the history of Kevin Rowland and Dexys Midnight Runners including gigs, releases, press announcements, etc.